How Accurate Is Whisper in 2026? WER Benchmarks & Sources

 Can Whisper handle multiple speakers?

 Whisper transcribes all speech but does not natively identify speakers (no diarization).
 For speaker labels, you need to combine Whisper with tools like pyannote-audio or use WhisperX, which adds forced alignment and diarization.
-Commercial tools built on Whisper (NovaScribe, TurboScribe) include diarization.
+Commercial tools built on Whisper (VexaScribe, TurboScribe) include diarization.

 Is Whisper free to use commercially?